cheungdaven/cheungdaven.github.io/_pages/about.md

 Wanna learn more about deep learning and recommender systems?
 You can:
 * Check our <a href="https://arxiv.org/abs/1707.07435">survey</a> on deep learning based recommender systems
 * Read our book chapter <a href="https://d2l.ai/chapter_recommender-systems/index.html">Recommender Systems</a> in <i>Dive into Deep Learning</i>
-* Get your hands dirty with our opensource toolkits: <a class="github-button" href="https://github.com/cheungdaven/deeprec" data-icon="octicon-star" data-size="large" data-show-count="true" aria-label="Star cheungdaven/deeprec on GitHub">DeepRec</a>  <!-- Place this tag where you want the button to render. -->
+* Get your hands dirty with our opensource toolkit: <a class="github-button" href="https://github.com/cheungdaven/deeprec" data-icon="octicon-star" data-size="large" data-show-count="true" aria-label="Star cheungdaven/deeprec on GitHub">DeepRec</a>  <!-- Place this tag where you want the button to render. -->

 <!--I am the <b>creator</b> of the following open source projects:
  Place this tag where you want the button to render. -->